WebOfTrustInfo/rwot11-the-hague/advance-readings/dynamic-decentralized-reputation-web-of-trust.md

-# Web of Trust, The Sequel: What We Can Learn from the World of Sports, Tinder, and Netflix to Build Dynamic & Decentralized Reputation
+# Dynamic & Decentralized Reputation for the Web of Trust: What We Can Learn from the World of Sports, Tinder, and Netflix

 ## Collaborators